This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-When a doctor or other trusted medical professionals make a mistake during or after pregnancy and childbirth, a vulnerable infant can suffer.
-These medical mistakes can lead to all kinds of consequences, including brain damage.
-A baby born with brain damage may have cerebral palsy, cognitive impairments, learning disabilities, or may even be paralyzed.
+When trusted medical professionals make a mistake during or after pregnancy and childbirth, a vulnerable infant can suffer.
+These medical mistakes can lead to many consequences, including brain damage.
+An infant brain damage claim for compensation is a way to seek justice and compensation from the responsible party.

 What is an Infant Brain Damage Claim for Compensation?

-An infant brain damage claim for compensation is a lawsuit that is filed on behalf of a baby or child that suffered brain damage either during or after labor and delivery.
+An infant brain damage claim for compensation is a lawsuit filed on behalf of a baby or child that suffered brain damage either during or after labor and delivery.
 The claim is usually made when a parent or other caregiver suspects or knows that the brain damage was the result of medical malpractice.

 How Does Infant Brain Damage Happen?

 A baby becomes asphyxiated when the supply of oxygen is cut off from the brain.
-Without oxygen, cells in the brain begin to die and the longer this goes on the worse the damage will be.
+Without oxygen, cells in the brain begin to die, and the longer this goes on, the worse the damage will be.

 Physical trauma during childbirth can also cause brain damage, such as when forceps are used to forcefully on the baby’s head.

-How Do I know if my Infant’s Brain Damage was Malpractice?
+How Do I Know if my Infant’s Brain Damage was Malpractice?